laaraujo/laaraujo-resume/README.md

 MIT License

 * Feel free to just fork it and use it if you like it.
-Just make sure to leave a star.
+Just make sure to leave a star and remove [my picture](/src/static/img/chilling_with_cats.jpg)